Gather Materials

 Make the rip yourself

-Some DVD or Blu-Ray contain creditless openings and endings, especially the japanese ones.
-You can find new ones CD Japan, used ones on Mandarake or even by checking out Amazon Japan.
+Some DVDs or Blu-Rays contain creditless openings and endings, especially the Japanese ones.
+You can purchase them for example at CD Japan, or second hand at Mandarake or even at Amazon Japan.

-Once you have your disc, you’ll need a DVD or Blu-Ray drive on your PC.
+Once you have your disc, you’ll need a DVD or Blu-Ray drive for your PC.

-To be able to play discs and copy the bits you want, you’ll need either DVD Fab Passkey (official site) or MakeMKV (official site)
+To be able to play discs and copy the bits you want, you’ll need either DVD Fab Passkey (official website) or MakeMKV (official website).

 With DVD Fab

 DVD Fab is a software running in the background which decrypts your video discs in real-time.
-After you insert a protected DVD or Blu-Ray in y our drive, it’ll need about ten seconds to decrypt it.
+After inserting a protected DVD or Blu-Ray in your drive, it’ll need about ten seconds to decrypt it.

-You can then either play the disc directly in VLC (or any other video player), or extract the m2ts streams you want with a simple copy and apste. m2ts streams are in the /BDMV/STREAM/ folder on your disc.
+You can then either play the disc directly in VLC (or any other video player), or extract the m2ts streams you want with a simple copy and paste. m2ts streams are in the /BDMV/STREAM/ folder on your disc.
 You can identify files depending on their size.
-Of course, play them to make sure they are what you think they are.
+You can ensure their identiy by playing them with a video player, e. g.
+Vlc.

 With MakeMKV

-Extracting your Blu-Ray or DVD can be done with the single press on a button.
+Extracting your Blu-Ray or DVD can be done here with the single press of a button.

 By default, the minimal video length is 120 seconds, which can be modified in the settings.
-Since an anime opening is shorter than that, y ou’ll have to modify that setting before trying to extract stuff from the disc or else MakeMKV will simply ignore those.
+Since an anime opening is shorter than that, you have to modify that before extracting your OPs/EDs or else MakeMKV will simply ignore them.

-The extracted video is a .mkv file.
+The extracted video is an .mkv file.
 Make sure not to extract whole episodes when you select which videos to extract.
-Check out their duration to guess if it’s an opening/ending or not.
+Check out their duration to gauge if it is an opening/ending or not.

 Encoding

-Re-encoding is often necessary, since extracted files are quite big by default.
-In order to keep a karaoke base at an acceptable size, you need to encode your video to make it smaller while still keeping a good video quality.
+Re-encoding is often necessary for rips, since extracted files are quite big by default.
+In order to keep a karaoke base at an acceptable size, you need to encode your video to make it smaller while maintaining a good video quality.

-This is not always required if your video comes from Youtube as it can be good enough.
+This is usually not required if your video comes from youtube as it is usually good enough.
 So no reencoding needed.

 ShotCut is also an excellent software to cut a video by the video frame.
 It also includes ffmpeg.
-When you’ve finished cutting your video and saved it to the mp4 format, ShotCut should drastically reduce your video file size without any quality drop.
+Once you finish cutting your video and saved it as mp4, ShotCut should drastically reduce your video file size without any quality drop automatically.

 Add a cover art to your audio file